rahul-the-phoenix/rahul-the-phoenix/README.md

  I enjoy solving problems, building software, and strengthening my core fundamentals.
 My primary focus lies in <b>Data Structures and Algorithms</b>, backed by 10+ hands-on projects that reflect both consistency and practical understanding.

-I specialize in developing smart systems using <b>ESP32, Arduino, and microcontrollers</b>.
-I’m particularly passionate about bridging the physical and digital worlds—whether through designing and implementing <b>IoT-based home automation systems</b>, developing embedded hardware projects, or creating retro-style games.
+I also specialize in developing smart systems using <b>ESP32, Arduino, and microcontrollers</b>, bridging the physical and digital worlds through <b>IoT-based home automation</b> and embedded hardware projects tailored to project requirements.

 I perform well in high-pressure environments and value teamwork in transforming ideas into practical, real-world solutions.
 I also emphasize <b>design and creativity</b>, striving to build systems that are both efficient and intuitive.